 DYSIS is an incredible addition to women’s healthcare.
 I have already identified areas of concern with the DYSIS mapping, which would have been overlooked with the naked eye.
 The standardization of the entire process gives me reassurance that there is enough acetic acid applied and enough time passed during the exam to get the best results.
 My patients are also much more at ease seeing what I see in real time.

-A colposcopy is usually performed in a hospital clinic.
+The colposcopy procedure is usually performed in a hospital clinic.
 It takes about 15 to 20 minutes and you can go home the same day.

 During the procedure

 - you will undress from the waist down (a loose skirt may not need to be removed) and lie on a chair with padded supports for your legs